jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (a) whether there is jurisdiction to take any proceedings in respect of that alleged offence, and, subject to paragraph (d), which court has jurisdiction in respect of proceedings that may be taken; and
   (b) the proceedings taken,—
   (c) require or authorise any family group conference in respect of the alleged offence before or at any stage of the proceedings if, at the time the conference would otherwise be required, that person has attained the age of 18 years; or
-  (d) require any proceedings to be taken in a Youth Court if, at the time the charging document is filed, that person has attained the age of 18 years; or
+  (d) require any proceedings to be taken in the Youth Court if, at the time the charging document is filed, that person has attained the age of 18 years; or
   (e) derogate from the provisions of section 6 of the Sentencing Act 2002 (which shall apply in respect of proceedings under Part 4 as if the proving of a charge was a conviction).
-(3) Where any charging document is filed in a District Court pursuant to subsection (2)﻿(d), section 322 shall apply, with all necessary modifications, to the proceedings.
+(3) Where any charging document is filed in the District Court pursuant to subsection (2)﻿(d), section 322 shall apply, with all necessary modifications, to the proceedings.
 (4) Where any proceedings have been taken under Part 2 in respect of any alleged incident, the age of any child or young person at the date of the alleged incident shall be that person's age for the purpose of the proceedings.

 ### 2A Transitional and savings provisions relating to amendments to this Act